Lucius Tarquinius Superbus: Reign

 Next, Tarquin instigated a war against the Volsci, taking the wealthy town of Suessa Pometia.
 He celebrated a triumph, and with the spoils of this conquest, he commenced the erection of the Temple of Jupiter Optimus Maximus, which Tarquin the Elder had vowed.
 He then engaged in a war with Gabii, one of the Latin cities that had rejected the treaty with Rome.
 Unable to take the city by force of arms, Tarquin resorted to another stratagem.
 His son, Sextus, pretending to be ill-treated by his father, and covered with the bloody marks of stripes, fled to Gabii.
 The infatuated inhabitants entrusted him with the command of their troops, and when he had obtained the unlimited confidence of the citizens, he sent a messenger to his father to inquire how he should deliver the city into his hands.
-The king, who was walking in his garden when the messenger arrived, made no reply, but kept striking off the heads of the tallest poppies with his stick.
+The king, who was walking in his garden when the messenger arrived, made no reply but kept striking off the heads of the tallest poppies with his stick.
 Sextus took the hint, and put to death, or banished on false charges, all the leading men of Gabii, after which he had no difficulty in compelling the city to submit.

 Tarquin agreed upon a peace with the Aequi, and renewed the treaty of peace between Rome and the Etruscans.
 According to the Fasti Triumphales, he won a victory over the Sabines, and established Roman colonies at the towns of Signia and Circeii.

-At Rome, Tarquin leveled the top of the Tarpeian Rock, overlooking the Forum, and removed a number of ancient Sabine shrines in order to make way for the Temple of Jupiter Optimus Maximus on the Capitoline Hill.
+At Rome, Tarquin levelled the top of the Tarpeian Rock, overlooking the Forum, and removed a number of ancient Sabine shrines to make way for the Temple of Jupiter Optimus Maximus on the Capitoline Hill.
 He constructed tiers of seats in the circus, and ordered the excavation of Rome's great sewer, the cloaca maxima.

 According to one story, Tarquin was approached by the Cumaean Sibyl, who offered him nine books of prophecy at an exorbitant price.
 Tarquin abruptly refused, and the Sibyl proceeded to burn three of the nine.
 She then offered him the remaining books, but at the same price.
 He hesitated, but refused again.
 The Sibyl then burned three more books before offering him the three remaining books at the original price.
-At last Tarquin accepted, in this way obtaining the Sibylline Books.
+At last, Tarquin accepted, in this way obtaining the Sibylline Books.